-Early help
+Early Help

-If early help is appropriate, the DSL will generally lead on liaising with other agencies and setting up an interagency assessment as appropriate.
-Staff may be required to support other agencies and professionals in an early help assessment, in some cases acting as the lead practitioner.
+Where mandatory referring is not appropriate, school or college may decide that the children involved do not require referral to statutory services but may benefit from early help.
+Early help means providing support as soon as a problem emerges at any point in a child's life.
+This can be managed internally where appropriate to do so.
+Where a child would benefit from co-ordinated early help, an early help inter-agency assessment should be arranged.
+If an early help assessment is appropriate, the DSL will generally lead on liaising with other agencies and setting up an inter-agency assessment as appropriate.
+Staff may be required to support other agencies and professionals in an early help assessment, in some cases acting as the lead professional for the family.

 The DSL will keep the case under constant review and the school will consider a referral to local authority children's social care if the situation does not seem to be improving.
-Timelines of interventions will be monitored and reviewed.
+Timelines of interventions will be monitored and reviewed in line with local recording systems and with a link to the schools Neighbourhood Team.